 The seven most popular racetams are Piracetam, Aniracetam, Coluracetam, Nefiracetam, Oxiracetam, Phenylpiracetam, and Pramiracetam, each having specific benefits such as improved cognitive function, reduced anxiety, memory enhancement, increased blood flow, etc.

 Each racetam has unique mechanisms of action, providing different benefits, hence, choosing the best one depends on your individual needs and requirements.

 But in spite of its connection with GABA, Piracetam didn’t show any behavior associated with this calming neurotransmitter.
 And cannot directly affect GABA receptors.

-Instead, Dr. Giurgea discovered that Piracetam was able to boost cognition even in healthy people.
+Instead, Dr. Giurgea discovered that Piracetam was able to boost cognitive abilities even in healthy people.
 The company launched this new ‘drug’ as ‘Nootropil’ in Europe in the early 1970’s.

 How do racetams work?

 Dozens of racetam derivatives have since been developed based on the original Piracetam.
 All synthetic compounds, racetams share a pyrrolidone nucleus at their chemical structure core.